 12.1.
 Generally, children will start at nursery at the beginning of a term, as defined by the DFE.
-Eligibility for all three-years-olds to receive the Early Years Education Funding is at the start of the term following their third birthday.
+Eligibility for two-year-olds in receipt of 9-23-month funding can start from their 2nd birthday.
+Eligibility for two-year-olds in receipt of government support is from the start of the term following a child's second birthday and eligibility for all three-years-olds to receive the Early Years Education Funding is at the start of the term following their third birthday.
 This funding will be paid up until the time when the child reaches statutory school age if the parent chooses to defer or delay entry into school.